Contrasting Blue Whale Acquisition Corp I (BWC) and The Competition

 |2.49

 As a group, “Holding & other investment offices” companies have a potential upside of 42.22%.
-Given Blue Whale Acquisition Corp I’s rivals higher probable upside, analysts clearly believe Blue Whale Acquisition Corp I has less favorable growth aspects than its rivals.
+Given Blue Whale Acquisition Corp I’s peers higher probable upside, analysts plainly believe Blue Whale Acquisition Corp I has less favorable growth aspects than its peers.

 Blue Whale Acquisition Corp I Company Profile